Treatment Advocacy Center

-The Treatment Advocacy Center (TAC) is a U.S. non-profit organization based in Arlington, Virginia, originally announced as the NAMI Treatment Action Centre in 1997.
-The TAC was subsequently directed by psychiatrist E. Fuller Torrey and identifies its mission as "dedicated to eliminating barriers to the timely and effective treatment of severe mental illness".
-The organization is most well-known for proposed laws, policies, and practices regarding legally compelled outpatient services or outpatient commitment for people diagnosed with mental illness (also known as assisted outpatient treatment, AOT).
-The organization identifies its other key issues as "anosognosia, consequences of non-treatment, criminalization of mental illness, psychiatric bed shortages, public service costs, violence and mental illness".
-TAC has been subject to criticism by mental health advocates for promoting coercion and forced treatment.
+The Treatment Advocacy Center (TAC) is a U.S. non-profit organization based in Alexandria, Virginia, originally announced as the NAMI Treatment Advocacy Center in 1997.
+TAC was subsequently directed by psychiatrist E. Fuller Torrey and identifies its mission as "dedicated to eliminating barriers to the timely and effective treatment of severe mental illness," which is an umbrella term that includes the most serious of psychiatric disorders, including schizophrenia spectrum disorders, severe bipolar disorder, and major depression with psychotic features.
+The organization is most well-known for proposed laws, policies, and practices regarding legally compelled outpatient services or outpatient commitment (also known as assisted outpatient treatment, AOT) for people diagnosed with mental illness.
+The organization identifies its other key issues as "anosognosia, consequences of non-treatment, criminalization of severe mental illness, psychiatric bed shortages, public service costs, violence and severe mental illness".

 History

 Although according to the TAC website, E. Fuller Torrey founded the Treatment Advocacy Center in 1998 as an offshoot of the National Alliance on Mental Illness (NAMI), other sources indicate that the original name was the NAMI Treatment Action Center.
 Laurie Flynn, the NAMI director at the time, stated in a press release, "It's a national disgrace that, in this age of remarkable progress in brain research and treatment, so many individuals are left out in the cold".
 TAC received initial financial support from Theodore and Vada Stanley, founders of the Stanley Medical Research Institute; TAC was founded as an affiliate organization with a separate executive director and board.
 The organization operates with funding from the affiliated Stanley Medical Research Institute, a non-profit organization which provides funding for research into bipolar disorder and schizophrenia in the United States.
 Torrey is currently a member of the Treatment Advocacy Center's board and is executive director of the Stanley Medical Research Institute.
 The relationship between Torrey and NAMI seemed to sour according to sources, with Torrey being disinvited from NAMI's national convention in 2012 after advocates protested his TAC involvement and promotion of outpatient commitment.